simshadows/cheatsheets/drafts/haskell.md

 6.0
 ```

-This clearly allows us to define a type that's a composite of other types!
+This clearly allows us to define a type that's simply a composite of other types!

 ### 6.6) Example #5: `Coordinate4D`